natural remedies for urinary tract infection

 What Is A Urinary Tract Infection?

-A urinary tract infection occurs when a bacterial infection affects your urinary system, causing problems like discomfort during urination, frequent urination, urgency, and other symptoms.
-The most common culprits causing the problem are the microbes Escherichia coli (E. coli) and Staphylococcus saprophyticus
+A urinary tract infection occurs when a bacterial infection occurs in your urinary system, causing problems like discomfort during urination, frequent urination, urgency, and other symptoms.
+The most common culprits causing the problem are the microbes Escherichia coli (E. coli) and Staphylococcus saprophyticus, although other types of infectious bacteria can be involved.

 Why do Urinary Tract Infections Occur?

-These bacteria are commonly found in the digestive tract, which means that if they are causing mayhem for your urinary tract, it's possible they made the way there from your anus.
+The infectious bacteria that are implicated in many UTIs are commonly found in the digestive tract, which means that if they are causing mayhem for your urinary tract, it's possible they made the way there from your anus.
 Infrequent urination and dehydration have also been shown to be factors in developing UTIs.

 Studies suggest that when women are encouraged to drink more water, they are less likely to develop a UTI.